 Modifying a car for a disabled driver

-Nearly any car can be modified for a disabled person, whether it’s to make driving safer and more comfortable or getting in and out of the car easier.
+Nearly any car can be modified for a disabled person, whether it’s to make driving safer and more comfortable or to make it easier to get in and out of the car.

-In most cases, the driver can use the original controls with adaptations in place.
+In many cases, the driver can use the original controls with adaptations in place.
 This allows other drivers to use the car too.
-But almost all adapted cars for disabled drivers will need an automatic gearbox.
+But almost all adapted cars for disabled drivers need an automatic transmission.

 How do I adapt a car for upper-body disabilities?